tiltfactor/mg-game/nlp/README.md

 ## Available views (with a mix of linguistics)

-The commandline utility [curl](http://curl.haxx.se/) was used for these demonstrations, but anything capable of doing HTTP GET requests will work (meaning all web browsers)
+The commandline utility [curl](http://curl.haxx.se/) was used for these demonstrations, but anything capable of doing HTTP GET requests will work (meaning all web browsers).
+When you are using *https* (as done in the *mod_wsgi* setup), just replace *http* in the server urls with *https*.

 #### /possible_wordcheck